DELTechnology/delt-core/paper/protocols.md

 | Suzuki| "[cX3:1][I].[#6:2][BX3]>>[cX3:1][#6:2]"                     |

-2.3 Compounds sheet:
+**2.3 `compounds` sheet:**

-_Only applies to users that want to enumerate the library members_
+*This step is only required for library enumeration.*

-Create a sheet named `compounds` that contains all other compounds used during library synthesis as shown in Table 6.
+Create a sheet named `compounds` that contains all other non-building-block compounds (e.g., scaffolds) used during library synthesis, as shown in Table 10.

-**Table 6 | Compounds SMILES.** Other compounds used in chemical reactions other than the building blocks.
+**Table 10 | `compounds` SMILES.** Other compounds used in chemical reactions, such as scaffolds.

 | name        | smiles                                        |
 |-------------|-----------------------------------------------|